-While test automation tools are valuable assets in reducing reliance on manual labor and achieving further benefits, using Machine Learning (ML) in test automation tools enhances the QA experience considerably.
+QA teams face rising complexity and demand for faster releases.
+Businesses aim to switch to automated testing because it provides faster and more efficient outcomes than manual testing.1 While test automation tools are valuable assets in achieving this, using Machine Learning (ML) in test automation tools enhances the QA experience considerably.

 What is Machine Learning in test automation?

 Machine learning, a subset of artificial intelligence (see Figure 1), is the study of computer algorithms that learn through data.
-Machine learning in test automation refers to using machine learning algorithms and techniques to improve various aspects of test automation, such as test case generation, test case execution, and test data management.
+Machine learning in test automation refers to using machine learning algorithms and techniques to improve various aspects of test automation, such as:

 Figure 1: AI & ML models

-Test automation tools are one of the most valuable assets in reducing reliance on manual tests and the manual labor of software testing.
-However, they nevertheless require consistent monitoring if there are changes or updates to the software.
-With machine learning models, automated tests become less prone to errors, and it helps businesses achieve better results in a shorter time.
+Test automation tools are among the most valuable assets in reducing reliance on manual tests and the manual labor of software testing.
+However, they nevertheless require consistent monitoring if the software changes or updates.
+With machine learning models, automated tests become less prone to errors, helping businesses achieve better results in a shorter time.

 Top 6 benefits of using machine learning in test automation